Names of Parts of Eye and Their Functions

 Functions of the Eye

-Each part of the eye works together to ensure that we see the world around us clearly and accurately.
-Below are the key functions of the eye:
+Each part of the eye works together to help us see the world clearly.
+Here are the main functions of the eye:

-• Light Detection: The eye detects light and converts it into electrical signals that the brain interprets as images.
-The cornea, lens, and retina play critical roles in focusing light and converting it into signals that the brain can process.
+The eye detects light and turns it into electrical signals that the brain reads as images.
+The cornea, lens, and retina focus light and change it into signals the brain can understand.

 Conclusion